MaazHsain/portfolio/projects/data_science.md

 date: 2023-12-05
 published: true
 labels:
+  - Data Preparation
+  - Feature Engineering
+  - Exploratory Data Analysis (EDA)
+  - Statistical Analysis
-  - Artificial Intelligence
+  - Data Visualization
-  - Python
+  - Correlation Analysis
-  - PyBullet
+  - Predictive Modeling
-  - Ipython
+  - Feature Importance
-  - Genetic Algorithm
+  - Polynomial Features
-  - Evolution Theory
+  - Model Evaluation
-  - Fitness Function
+  - Hyperparameter Tuning
 summary: "This project focuses on analyzing the used cars market to identify trends, correlations, and influential factors affecting the selling prices of used cars.
 It employs statistical and machine learning techniques to build predictive models and extract actionable insights for the automotive resale market."
 ---